PaloAltoNetworks/panhandler/docs/variables.rst

   The optional 'toggle_hint' attribute will show a field only when the 'source' variable's value matches the configured 'value'.
 If the 'source' is not found, or it's current value does not match 'value', this form control will be hidden.
 This is especially useful when paired with a 'dropdown' select control.
-You may provide more than one option for the 'value' by passing in a comma separated list.
-The field will be shown if any of the values in the comma separated 'value' attribute match.
+You may provide more than one option for the 'value' by passing in a list.
+The field will be shown if any of the values match.

 .. code-block:: yaml